peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 # Introduction

 OpenID Connect Federation 1.0 allows an ACME server to issue X.509 certificates to one or more than a single organization without having pre-established any direct relationship or any stipulation of a contract.

 In a multilateral federation, composed by thousands of entities belonging to different organizations, all the participants adhere to the same regulation or trust framework.
 OpenID Connect Federation 1.0 allows each participant to recognize the other participant using a trust evaluation mechanism, with RESTful services and cryptographic materials.

 Considering that a requestor is an entity requesting the issuance of a X.509 certificate to a server and the issuer is the ACME server that validates the entitlements of the requestor before issuing the X.509 certificate, this specification defines how ACME and OpenID Connect Federation 1.0 can be integrated allowing an efficient issuance of X.509 to a requestor, reducing both the bureaucratic and the implementative costs, since:

-- It does not require the involvement of other authorizative resources since the authentication and authorization of the requestor is asserted with OpenID Connect Federation 1.0.
+- It reduces the number of resources required by the ACME server, since the authentication and authorization of the requestor is asserted with OpenID Connect Federation 1.0.
 - It defines how to use and validate a basic OpenID Connect Federation component, called Entity Configuration, that is a signed JWT published in a well-known resource (`/.well-known/openid-federation`) without requiring the `/.well-known/acme-challenge/{token}` endpoint.
 - It removes the requirement for the authentication of an entity and the provisioning of the *acme-challenge token*, since the authorization mechanisms is built on top of the trust evaluation model as defined in OpenID Connect Federation 1.0.
 - It extends the ACME `newOrder` endpoint, defining a new payload identifier type called `openid-federation`.